Fundamental Review of Allocations

 Social housing includes both Housing Executive and Housing Association homes.
 These homes are allocated to the applicant on the waiting list with the highest number of points.

-Changes will now be made to the Housing Selection Scheme.
-These will ensure that those in the greatest housing need receive priority and that their time in need is recognised.
+These changes should ensure that those in the greatest housing need receive priority and that their time in need is recognised.

 This will mean a better, more efficient service for people in housing need.